 Insulation Layer

 The purpose of the insulation layer is to keep you warm.
-(I have some notes about layering clothing).
+(I have brief notes about layering clothing).
 There are a number of factors which affect how much insulation a person will need to be comfortable for a given set of conditions.
 The most significant is the level of activity, or what researchers call Metabolic Equivalent (ResearchGate PDF / Google Site).
 Below is a table from Hal Weiss’s Secrets of Warmth which summarized the results of US Army study to determined recommended insulation (expressing in terms of inches of loft) for various effective temp (which include wind chill):

 Effective TempSleepingLight WorkHeavy Work